 \section{Methods}

-In this section, we provide an overview of persistent Stanley--Reisner theory.
+In this section, we provide an overview of persistent Stanley-Reisner theory.
 Then, we provide the construction of the k-mer algebraic representations of sequences.
-We also propose a new purity metric to assessing the performance phylogenetic analysis tools.
+We also propose a new purity metric to assessing the performance of phylogenetic tree reconstruction tools.